Resume example

 Soft skills: Patient motivation and education, treatment plan communication, interdisciplinary collaboration, clinical reasoning, empathy, time management across high caseloads, mentoring students and new graduates

-6 tips for a standout physical therapist resume
+6 tips to strengthen your physical therapist resume

 1. Feature your specialty certification prominently.
 OCS, SCS, NCS, GCS, or WCS certifications immediately differentiate you from general-practice PTs.
 Place them in your header alongside your DPT.